Sex claims over "saintly" TV star put BBC in spotlight

 Paul Gambaccini, a former radio colleague, said he had long expected such stories to emerge and believed Savile used his charity work to stop his private life being exposed.

-“It comes out when he’s dead because Jimmy Savile had an imperial personality in show-business,” he told ITV’s Daybreak program.
+“It comes out when he’s dead because Jimmy Savile had an imperial personality in show-business,” he told ITV’s Daybreak programme.
 “You just didn’t mess with Jim.”

 The victims’ allegations include claims from one woman that she saw rock star Gary Glitter, who was convicted of abusing two girls in Vietnam in 2006, having sex with an underage girl in Savile’s BBC dressing room while Savile abused another girl.

-Former BBC executives admitted there had been rumors about Savile, but dismissed suggestions they had turned a blind eye to the indiscretions of celebrities.
-Michael Grade, the former head of the BBC1 TV channel, said such rumors were ludicrous.
+Former BBC executives admitted there had been rumours about Savile, but dismissed suggestions they had turned a blind eye to the indiscretions of celebrities.
+Michael Grade, the former head of the BBC1 TV channel, said such rumours were ludicrous.

 Newsnight’s editor Peter Rippon said his decision not to run its story into the allegations was because the claims could not be substantiated.